mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 -> After the callback is executed, the value property of the object is changed to "Tampered".
 -> When the console.log statement inside the callback runs, it logs the updated value because the object reference is still pointing to the same object in memory.

-# 💡 Fixing Inversion of Control with Promises
+# Fixing Inversion of Control with Promises

-Promises provide a mechanism to handle asynchronous operations while ensuring that the execution occurs only once, regardless of how many times resolve() or reject() are called.
-They also help maintain consistency by avoiding callback-related issues.
+Promises fix all the major problems caused by callbacks because you no longer give control to someone else.
+Instead, you hold the control, and the async function just returns a promise.

-How Promises Solve the Problems?**
+**How Promises Solve the Problems?**

+-> Callback Not Called:
+Problem: In callbacks, someone may forget to call the success or error callback.
--> Callback Not Called: The promise will either resolve or reject, guaranteeing a response.
+Fix: A promise will always either resolve or reject — it cannot be left hanging silently.
+You always get a response.

 -> Callback Called Multiple Times: The promise can be resolved or rejected only once.

--> Wrong Timing: Promises ensure proper chaining and timing control.
+-> Wrong Timing:
+Problem: A callback might be called too early or too late.
+Fix: Promise chaining (.then()) guarantees the correct order.
+.then() runs after resolve.
+.catch() runs after reject.
+The chain runs in a predictable sequence
+No more timing surprises.

 -> Argument Tampering: Promises encapsulate data, preventing external tampering.

 **Problem 1: Callback Not Called**

-How Promises Fix It:
+How Promises Fix It ?

 Promises ensure that either resolve() or reject() is called, so the caller always gets a response (either success or failure).

 ```js